 Baptism for All Ages

-Children in Third Grade or above: Children in Third Grade or above who are preparing for Baptism enter into a program of preparation similar to adults who are asking for Baptism.
-When they are initiated into the Catholic Church at the Easter Vigil, the night before Easter, they are not only baptized, but they are also confirmed and receive First Eucharist.
+Children in Third Grade or above: Children in Third Grade or older are at the age of reason (according to the Church) and will receive all three Sacraments of Initiation.
+They are not only baptized, but they are also confirmed and receive First Eucharist.
 For details contact our Faith Formation Director, Cindy Kozal (818)889-0612 or email@example.com

 Baptismal Process for Infants and Children in Second Grade or younger